Yoon Kye-sang: Personal life

 Yoon is the youngest of two siblings in his family.
 He describes having been very embarrassed as a young boy when he ran errands for his mother and elder sister, such as buying tampons for them at the store.

 In December 2000, Yoon, then a member of g.o.d, received a poisoned drink from a supposed fan.
 Yoon's mother drank the drink and had to have her stomach pumped.

 Yoon and three friends opened the first cereal café bar in Seoul called Midnight in Seoul which has since become a franchise.
 The initially small venture became popular on social media within South Korea due to its popularity with K-pop idol singers who frequented the place and posted pictures online.
 Entertainer and 2AM member Jo Kwon became president of the franchise while Yoon and his friends remain the owners and still run the original café.
 Midnight in Seoul officially closed in October 2018.

 In an interview with GQ Korea in April 2021, Yoon revealed that he had suffered a brain aneurysm and underwent urgent endovascular coiling surgery the year before in 2020.

 Relationship and marriage

-In February 2013, Yoon's agency confirmed his relationship with Lee Ha-nui, a South Korean actress, model, classical musician, gayageum player and a beauty pageant titleholder.
-On June 11, 2020, it was confirmed that both have broken up.

 In June 2021, Yoon's agency confirmed that he was in a relationship with a non-celebrity.
 In August 2021, Yoon's agency stated that Yoon is going to marry his non-celebrity girlfriend.
-By registering the marriage first because it is difficult to arrange a wedding because of the Covid-19 situation.
-On August 13, 2021, Yoon registered his marriage with his girlfriend.

-On April 18, 2022, it was confirmed that Yoon will officially marry his wife on June 9, 2022.
+Due to the COVID-19 pandemic, he stated that they decided to legally register their marriage first and hold the wedding at a later date.
+The wedding took place on June 9, 2022.